-I want to start off by saying that my ankles are just not flexible.
+Before we get started, I want to tell you something about my own experience with boots.
+It’s important for you to know that my ankles are just not flexible.
 “Heels down!” was like a mantra for my riding coach for years when I was young.

 It’s not that I didn’t try – I really did!

 Almost 20 years of riding later and I’m still working on my ankles to this day.

 My first pair of riding boots were classic tall English riding boots as when I started I just rode English.
 You know the ones: